Pascualino/yeet-code-challenge/README.md

 * **RTP calculation performance**: The current RTP calculation queries the entire `actions_ledger` table for the time range.
 For production at scale, if we had frequent reads, we could cache common ones or use some more complex pre-aggregated segments (hourly/daily rollups) to speed them up.

 * **Environment variable defaults**: Some environment variables currently have default values for local/development convenience, I'd refine them in a real environment

+## AI Usage

+So...
+I've definitely used AI for the challenge, and it has helped me go much faster.
+I've read everything that the AI has written and I've refined most of it.

+Having said that, I've paid much more attention to the core parts (Controllers, ledger control, etc.) and done more manual stuff there, than on the infrastructure, automated tests, github actions set up and so on.
+Ah, and every other doc but this README has been mostly AI generated, as it helps the AI itself execute better.
+Just don't read them please.

+In general, in the commits that have been heavily AI generated, I've stated so in the commit description for transparency.
+Just wanted to clear that out :)